Faith Inspires Faith

 and ponder what he has done. — Psalm 64:9

 According to the Jewish sages, Psalm 64 is a prophecy about one such story of faith.
-The psalm refers to the time when Daniel, who according to Jewish tradition was a direct descendant of King David, was thrown into the lions’ den.
+Although attributed to King David as the author, the psalm refers to the time when Daniel, who according to Jewish tradition was a direct descendent of David, was thrown into the lions’ den.

 In verse 8, David predicted, “He will turn their own tongues against them and bring them to ruin” and that’s exactly what happened in the story of Daniel.
 Daniel wasn’t touched by the lions.
 In the morning, the king joyfully lifted Daniel from the pit – and then had the ministers who accused Daniel thrown into it instead.
 Their own words brought about their ruin.